Punahou Hale and Oahuan Tower Ltd

 No analysis available

-The remarks directly state that the unit does not come with deeded parking, which is strong evidence that parking is not owned with the unit.
-Multiple listings also describe parking as rental/available by waitlist, reinforcing that it is not deeded.
+The remarks explicitly say the unit does not come with deeded parking, which is direct evidence that parking is not owned with the unit.
+Multiple listings repeat that parking is available only by waitlist or rental, reinforcing the conclusion.

 No analysis available